 Many zetii will consult the Shades for guidance or inspiration when making key decisions.
 For some, they simply help clarify their thought processes.
 Many others, particularly females, believe they can actually predict the future to at least some degree.

 The Shades of Blue are not, in fact, necessarily blue, but derive their colour from factors such as suspended matter in the water, the depth, the degree of cloud cover in the sky, the altitude of Senx (the Sun), and the condition of the water surface.
 Thus the colours may be blue, grey, green or even shades of red.
-Additionally, the same “shade” may appear quite different at fifty feet depth from its appearance at five feet depth.
+Additionally, the same “shade” may appear quite different at depth from its appearance in the shallows.

 The three fundamental categories are as follows:

-Tonellas: Each of the Krumas are subdivided into nine Tonellas representing the varying hues of the Krumas
+Tonellas: Each of the Krumas is subdivided into nine Tonellas representing the varying hues of the Krumas